tgnemecek/core-website/src/collections/events/2021-12-05-are-you-having-a-wonderful-life-or-not.md

 ---
 collection: events
 id: uLlY92n0T7P/T/6TFGouIRkY942KIiPHPI/qzZ+OziFU0Ae5se6Fofc4ns0IqT72
-title: Are You Having a Wonderful Life or Not?
+title: Are You Having a Wonderful Life?
 subtitle: Shift Anxiety to Fun this Holiday Season!
 Join us December 21 @ Noon ET
 description: "For many people, 2021 has NOT been a wonderful year at all!!
 So let us help\r